amyrks1992/Basic-Calculator-Py/README.md

-Calculator with the main arithmetic operators
+Calculator with the main arithmetic operators.

+Tecnologias utilizadas: Visual Studio Code; Repl.it; Python.